pavlobu/deskreen/README.md

 ![codecov-generate](https://github.com/pavlobu/deskreen/workflows/codecov/badge.svg)
 [![codecov](https://codecov.io/gh/pavlobu/deskreen/branch/master/graph/badge.svg?token=fqfBlyXT5O)](https://codecov.io/gh/pavlobu/deskreen)

-## Deskreen turns any device with a web browser to a second screen for your computer
+## Deskreen turns any device with a web browser into a secondary screen for your computer

 Deskreen is an `electron.js` based application that uses `WebRTC` to make a live stream of your desktop to a web browser on any device.